 How to Stream Content to Your TV

 If you want to get the most out of your tablet, you’ll want to purchase a Fire TV or Fire Stick device; they’re cheap and small enough that adding it to your existing technology should be rather easy.

 Using the Second Screen or Cast Experience

-Whether you own an older tablet or one of Amazon’s newer models, you’ll be happy to know that streaming your favorite Amazon videos to your Fire TV or Fire Stick are easy to do.
+Whether you own an older tablet or one of Amazon’s newer models, you’ll be happy to know that streaming your favorite Amazon videos to your Fire TV or Fire Stick is easy to do.

-Head to the home screen on your device and swipe along the menu until you reach the Videos tab, then select “Store.”
-This will load your rented, purchased, and Prime-capable films (assuming you’re a Prime member) that can be automatically streamed from your device.
+Head to the home screen on your device and swipe along the menu until you reach the “Videos” tab.
+Then, select “Store.”
+This will load your rented, purchased, and Prime-capable films (assuming, of course, that you’re a Prime subscriber) that can be automatically streamed from your device.
 Select any title on your device, and you’ll see the typical options to watch your movie.